sainthsu/Flakor/README.md

 flakor-cplusplus
 ================

-Flakor engine，a 2d game engine write in C++
+Flakor engine，a 2d game engine writing in C++！